oliveiradan/clumsy-bird/README.md

 [Git](https://git-scm.com/) is a source and version control system hosted on the web, and [GitHub](https://github.com/) is a repository of Git projects.
 Shipped stores your projects on GitHub, and you'll need a GitHub account to use Shipped.
 If you already have a GitHub account, skip to step 2.
 Otherwise, navigate to the [GitHub home page](https://github.com/) using any modern browser (we recommend Chrome), click on [Sign up](https://github.com/join) and follow the instructions to create a free account.
 You don't need to do anything more with GitHub at this time; Shipped will do it all for you.

-Shipped displays its home page.
-If this is your first time in Shipped, it automatically pops up the Create Your Project dialog.
-If not, select Create New Project from the Your Projects dropdown to get the popup:

 ### Step 2 Fork the Clumsy Bird project
 Fork CiscoCloud/clumsy-bird as your repository master project branch.
-This sets up Clumsy Bird as the sample repository that you'll use for you Shipped project.
+This sets up Clumsy Bird as the sample repository that you'll use for your Shipped project.

 ![](https://github.com/CiscoCloud/clumsy-bird/blob/Deploy/images/fork.Png)